massline.info

 Communist Revolutionary League of India

-The CRLI is a small party in West Bengal, and is led by Asim Chatterjee, a former student leader of the original CPI(ML).
+The CRLI is a small party in West Bengal, and is led by Asim (or Ashim) Chatterjee, a former student leader of the original CPI(ML).
 Chatterjee broke with Charu Majumdar [or Mazumdar] in 1971 after the failure of the armed struggle in the Debra-Gopiballavbur area in West Bengal, and due to the opposition of the CPI(ML) leadership to the independence struggle of Bangladesh from Pakistan.
 (The CP of China, which took the side of Pakistan during that war urged its followers in India to oppose independence for Bangladesh.
 But such a stance was close to political suicide in India at the time.)
 Chatterjee initially created the Bengal-Bihar-Orissa Border Regional Committee of the CPI(ML), and then later merged it into the CPI(ML) [Satayanarayan Singh group].
-Later he formed the CRLI.
+Later Chatterjee formed the CRLI.

 Communist Unity Centre of India